sakra/FindMathematica/MANUAL.md

 parameter specifies the Java class whose main method should be invoked.

 The text specified by the `INPUT` option is fed to the launched JAR as standard input.
-The `INPUT_FILE` option specifies a file that is fed to the launched JAR as standard input.
+The `INPUT_FILE` option specifies a file fed to the launched JAR as standard input.

-The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable used for running this test.
-E.g., on Linux-x86-64 set the `SYSTEM_ID` option to `"Linux"` to run the 32-bit version of the kernel.
+The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable used for running this test (e.g., on Linux-x86-64 set the `SYSTEM_ID` option to `"Linux"` to run the 32-bit version of the kernel).

 The `KERNEL_OPTIONS` parameter lets you add launch arguments (e.g., `"-pwfile mathpass"`) used upon starting the Wolfram Language kernel.
 If the option is missing, it defaults to `"-noinit -noprompt"`.